derickkan3356/anime-manga-theme-and-success-prediction/README.md

 One of the main challenges we faced was manually interpreting the topics derived from the models and ensuring the cluster results were meaningful.
 This process was often subjective and required significant domain knowledge to identify coherent themes.
 To overcome this, we iteratively refined our custom stop-word lists and experimented with different topic modeling configurations until the clusters began to make intuitive sense.

 To further improve the robustness of our topic modeling results, an important area of focus should be reducing the sensitivity and randomness inherent in the current approach.
 The topic modeling results were sometimes unstable, heavily influenced by the random initialization of models.
 Future work could involve employing ensemble approaches that aggregate the outcomes of multiple runs, thereby reducing the variability of the themes produced.
 Additionally, methods such as consensus clustering could be explored to ensure more stable and reproducible results.
 Reducing this randomness would ultimately make the derived themes more reliable and applicable for downstream analyses.

+## Repository notes
+This repository contains three Jupyter notebooks:

+- `data_preprocessing.ipynb`: Handles the initial data cleaning, transformation, and feature engineering.
+- `nlp_and_topic_modeling.ipynb`: Implements natural language processing and topic modeling techniques to derive meaningful themes from anime and manga titles.
+- `deep_learning.ipynb`: Contains the supervised learning models used to predict user scores, including the pre-processing, architecture and training process of a deep learning model.

+Intermediate outputs generated from each notebook are saved in the `assets` folder in `.joblib` format for convenient reuse across notebooks.
+The original data source is also stored in the `assets` folder in `.csv` format.

+To replicate the analysis, please ensure that you install all necessary libraries by running `pip install -r requirements.txt`.
+Note that some randomness is involved in certain steps, especially in the topic modeling and deep learning training processes, which means your results may not exactly match the ones reported in the documentation.